 Your favorite ring leaves a rash around your finger.
 Your earlobes turn red when you wear a pair of earrings.

 You may notice symptoms such as itchiness, dry patches, and blistery rashes.
-These are signs that your body’s immune system is overreacting to metal exposure.
+These are signs of nickel dermatitis caused by your body’s immune system overreacting to metal exposure.

 Causes of Metal Allergies